elisemercury/Duplicate-Image-Finder/docs/parameters/processes.rst

 .. _Python Multiprocessing documentation: https://docs.python.org/3/library/multiprocessing.html#multiprocessing.pool.Pool

 By default, ``processes`` is set to `os.cpu_count()`_.
-This means that difPy will spawn as many processes as number of CPUs in your machine, which can lead to increased performance, but can also cause a **big computing overhead** depending on the size of your dataset.
+This means that difPy will spawn as many processes as number of CPUs in your machine, which can lead to increased performance, but can also cause a **big computational overhead** depending on the size of your dataset.
 To reduce the required computing power, it is recommended to reduce this value.

 .. _os.cpu_count(): https://docs.python.org/3/library/os.html#os.cpu_count